Cloud-Drift/clouddrift/README.md

 ### Install CloudDrift

 You can install the latest release of CloudDrift using [pip](https://pypi.org/project/clouddrift/) or [conda](https://anaconda.org/conda-forge/clouddrift).
-Note that if you use pip, you might have to manually install system libraries required by `clouddrift` such as the `libnetcdf4`.
-With conda, the needed libraries are automatically installed.

 #### Latest official release:
 ##### pip: